 Browns’ Josh Gordon ‘humbly’ returns after health absence

-He posted a statement on Twitter addressed to “Cleveland Browns and NFL family,” saying he was ready to be with his teammates.
+“I’m confident that he’s here and I think that’s the most important part,” coach Hue Jackson said Saturday.
+“How long he stays, only Josh knows that, but I think he’s in a much better place. … I never lost trust in him.”

-“I took the time needed to ensure my overall mental and physical health,” said Gordon, who thanked the NFL, the players’ union, the Browns, the University of Florida and his business manager.
+Gordon stepped away to focus on his health just before camp opened last month.
+He remained in contact with Jackson and a few teammates and promised to come back when he felt ready.

-“This has by no means been an easy road and I’m extremely grateful to have all of you in my life,” he added.
+The 27-year-old posted a statement on Twitter addressed to “Cleveland Browns and NFL family,” saying it was time.

 Gordon, who has missed 54 of Cleveland’s past 64 games, is not facing another suspension but he’s limited during the initial stages of his return.